By Janet Meydem

 Here are my three photos, scanned from negatives using Kodak Mobile Film Scanner:

 I was quite happy with the color adjustments using this app, as well as its performance scanning the water damaged negative.
-However, pixels are pretty apparent.
+Cellphone reflections are still there but not as prominent.

-Overall, I found all three apps easy to use.
-What I like most about each of these apps is they make it easy to see the positive image of the negative, so they are all useful for identifying pictures on a negative strip.
+I found all three apps easy to use however.
+What I like most about each of these apps is they make it simple to see the positive image of the negative, so they are all useful for identifying pictures on a negative strip.
 In my opinion, all three apps did a better job of scanning the black and white negative than they did the color negatives.

 You might also like: